viamrobotics/docs/docs/getting-started/high-level-overview.md

 ### Remote

-A remote is a server that implementats the same GRPC interfaces, including the robot service which describs what it provides.
+A remote is a server that implements the same GRPC interfaces, including the robot service which describes what it provides.
 Parts can talk to arbitrary processes to add more components by adding them as a remote.
 If a remote is added to a part, that part will that proxy all requests.